raimohanska/nulzzzblog/2012_11_18_Bacon_Tutorial_III.md

 Once again, this is equivalent to

     usernameAvailable.not().onValue(function(show) { setVisibility(unavailabilityLabel, show) })

-... the idea in the former being that we partially-apply the setVisibility function: Bacon will call the setVisibility function with `unavailabilityLabel` fixed as the first argument.
-The second argument to the function will be the value from the `usernameAvailable.not()`.
+... the idea in the former being that we [partially-apply](http://en.wikipedia.org/wiki/Partial_application) the `setVisibility` function: Bacon will call the function with `unavailabilityLabel` fixed as the first argument.
+The second argument to the function will be the value from the `usernameAvailable.not()` Property.

+Finally, we'll also disable the Register button when the username is unavailable.
+This is done by changing

+    buttonEnabled = usernameEntered.and(fullnameEntered)

+to

+    buttonEnabled = usernameEntered.and(fullnameEntered).and(usernameAvailable)

+That's it for now.
+Ideas for Part IV?